Materials-Consortia/OPTIMADE/optimade.md

 * **Notes**:
   * Assemblies are essential to represent, for instance, the situation where an atom can statistically occupy two different positions (sites).
-  * By defining groups, it is possible to represent, e.g. the case where a functional molecule (and not just one atom) is either present or absent (or the case where it it is present in two conformations)
+  * By defining groups, it is possible to represent, e.g., the case where a functional molecule (and not just one atom) is either present or absent (or the case where it it is present in two conformations)
   * Considerations on virtual alloys and on vacancies: